Sealant

 Sealant is a substance used to block the passage of fluids through openings in materials, a type of mechanical seal.
-In building construction sealant is sometimes synonymous with caulking and also serve the purposes of blocking dust, sound and heat transmission.
+In building construction sealant is sometimes synonymous with caulk (especially if acrylic latex or polyurethane based) and also serve the purposes of blocking dust, sound and heat transmission.
 Sealants may be weak or strong, flexible or rigid, permanent or temporary.
 Sealants are not adhesives but some have adhesive qualities and are called adhesive-sealants or structural sealants.

 History

 Sealants were first used in prehistory in the broadest sense as mud, grass and reeds to seal dwellings from the weather such as the daub in wattle and daub and thatching.
 Natural sealants and adhesive-sealants included plant resins such as pine pitch and birch pitch, bitumen, wax, tar, natural gum, clay (mud) mortar, lime mortar, lead, blood and egg.
-In the 17th century glazing putty was first used to seal window glass made with linseed oil and chalk, later other drying oils were also used to make oil-based putties which were often referred to as caulks.
-In the 1920s polymers such as acrylic polymers, butyl polymers and silicone polymers were first developed and used in sealants.
-By the 1960s synthetic-polymer-based sealants were widely available.
+In the 17th century glazing putty was first used to seal window glass made with linseed oil and chalk, later other drying oils were also used to make oil-based putties.
+In the 1920s, polymers such as acrylic polymers, butyl polymers and silicone polymers were first developed and used in sealants.
+By the 1960s, synthetic-polymer-based sealants were widely available.

 Function

 Sealants, despite not having great strength, convey a number of properties.
 They seal top structures to the substrate, and are particularly effective in waterproofing processes by keeping moisture out (or in) the components in which they are used.
 They can provide thermal and acoustical insulation, and may serve as fire barriers.

+Sealants are frequently used in both interior and exterior construction to provide waterproofing and draughtproofing, while also improving the overall aesthetic finish of a building.
+Silicone sealants are commonly applied around skirting boards, window glazing, doorframes, and woodwork, owing to their flexibility, to create a neat appearance as well as a durable seal.
+In addition to standard formulations, manufacturers such as AB Building Products and Soudal offer ranges of coloured silicone sealants designed to meet both practical and aesthetic requirements.

 They may have electrical properties, as well.
 Sealants can also be used for simple smoothing or filling.
 They are often called upon to perform several of these functions at once.

-A caulking sealant has three basic functions: It fills a gap between two or more substrates; it forms a barrier through the physical properties of the sealant itself and by adhesion to the substrate; and it maintains sealing properties for the expected lifetime, service conditions, and environments.
+A caulking sealant has three basic functions: It fills a gap between two or more substrates; it forms a barrier due to the physical properties of the sealant itself and by adhesion to the substrate; and it maintains sealing properties for the expected lifetime, service conditions, and environments.
 The sealant performs these functions by way of correct formulation to achieve specific application and performance properties.
 Other than adhesives, however, there are few functional alternatives to the sealing process.

 Soldering or welding can perhaps be used as alternatives in certain instances, depending on the substrates and the relative movement that the substrates will see in service.
 However, the simplicity and reliability offered by organic elastomers usually make them the clear choice for performing these functions.